JamJarchitect/WindowsVirtualDesktop/hostpools/imagemanagement/README.md

 ![A](Images/P12.png)

 The Packer pipeline should be run first, this will create the first image version under the pre-created defintion in the shared image gallery.
 Once done, the Session Host pipeline should then trigger off the completion of the packer pipeline.
-This will deploy the session hosts.
+This will deploy the session hosts to the host pool.